The New Adventures of Winnie the Pooh: Production

 ABC eagerly commissioned 25 half-hour episodes of The New Adventures of Winnie the Pooh for its first season, rather than the standard 13 to 17.
-Karl Geurs, a self-described Pooh fan, developed the series, which took many months.
+Karl Geurs, a self-described Pooh fan, developed the series, which took several months.
 At the time, Walt Disney Television Animation had only 80 employees and two projects in production.
 The department did not yet have in-house facilities built, so employees worked out of the Academy of Television Arts & Sciences building.
 Disney put the same high standards of expectation that they had with their feature films.
 They had hoped to set a new standard of excellence in Saturday morning television, one with "storytelling rich in language and values, as well as delightful well acted characters" that would appeal to audiences of all ages.

 The writing process began with story premises being pitched to Zaslove, who served as story editor for the first season.
 The best ones were selected and sent to ABC executives for approval, followed by story outlines and scripts.
 The process took around four weeks per episode.
 The crew were "dyed-in-the-wool" fan of Milne's works, constantly checking their work against published Pooh books in order to stay true to the original sense of Milne.
 Special attention was given to maintain the personalities of the characters as they had originally been written.
 The cartoon attempted to have the right balance of both action-adventure sequences and moments of whimsy.
 The staff often found trouble working with the limited cast, with supervising director Ken Kessel quoted as saying: "You are restrained by what the characters can do and who they are".
 The writing staff hoped to channel the spirit of the Walt Disney shorts of the 1940s, drawing inspiration from artists Jack Hannah, Ward Kimball, and Jack and Dick Kinney.

 The series had one internal standards director.
 Care was made to ensure there was no imitable behavior that children could copy.
 A source of friction on the show was whether Gopher was allowed to have gunpowder.
 A consulting company based in Glendale, California advised the team on how the characters should speak, look, and act in order to better appeal to the target demographic.
 The relationship with the production staff was described as positive.